Pros and Cons of Extended Breastfeeding

 8. It Can get embarrassing

 If your child is old enough to speak they might ask for it in public so just be ready to respond.
 Haha!

 Overall I think after weighing up the pros and cons of extended breastfeeding, for me there is more value in

 Yes, you might get the odd side eye but essentially you will be setting up your child with a great immune system for life.

 I know not every woman can breastfeed but if you have the opportunity too then I think you should go for it for as long as you can.

-Well that is entirely on you and what you can handle.
+Well, that is entirely on you and what you can handle.
 I think my cut off time will be around the 2 year mark but we’ll see.
-My other children I cut off at 1 year but I would like my son to self wean if possible.

 My other children, I cut off at 1 year but I would like my son to self-wean if possible.